ninoNinkovic/LiveStamps/README.md

 @copyright   (c) TundraTech 08-03-2015
 ```

-As an exercise, let's examine what happens if the "date" stamp is NOT defined.

-Simple, the output would be assumed to be two static values as so:
+As an exercise, let's examine what happens if the "date" stamp was NOT defined.
+The output would be assumed to be two static values as so:

 ```
 @copyright   (c) TundraTech date